jengajam/obv-search-btns/README.md

 - Shopping
 - News

 The extension does not alter anything else and is usable specfically on google.com for now.
+This has been tested on Chrome and Edge, signed in and out.
 Due to its simple nature, I do not foreesee any major issues aside from [installing it as a third-party extension](https://www.cnet.com/tech/services-and-software/how-to-install-chrome-extensions-manually/).